communityds/deputy-api-wrapper/README.md

 composer require communityds/deputy-api-wrapper
 ```

-By default, this package uses Guzzle library to send the API requests.
+By default, this package uses the Guzzle library to send the API requests.
 Install the package via Composer:

 ```bash